yohasebe/wp2txt/README.md

 $ wp2txt-mcp --lang=ja                           # stdio MCP server for LLM agents
 ```

-Unlike web/API access, these queries scan every article (a `0 matches` result is a
+These queries scan every article — `0 matches` means the term is absent from that dump
-verifiable absence claim for that dump version) and are reproducible: extractions record
-the dump version and query in a `.meta.json` sidecar.
+version — and extractions record the dump version and query in a `.meta.json` sidecar,
+so results can be reproduced later.

-**→ See the [Research Infrastructure Guide](docs/RESEARCH.md)** for index building,
+**→ See [docs/INDEXES.md](docs/INDEXES.md)** for index building, offline queries,
-exhaustive queries, full-text search, interlanguage links, cross-language SQL, the full
+full-text search, interlanguage links, cross-language SQL, and the full MCP tool list.
-MCP tool list, and design principles.

 ## Command Line Options